Explore Festivals from Around the World!

 Festivals of Light is an annual exhibit, returning each December as we prepare for the winter solstice and the many cultural celebrations that happen during the season.

-From the Friday after Thanksgiving through December 30th, Festivals of Light explores a winter holiday celebration each week from the perspective of a family.
+From the Friday after Thanksgiving through December 30th, Festivals of Light explores a winter holiday celebration from the perspective of a family.
 Children explore the food, decorations, games, activities and music associated with each holiday as they step into a ‘household’ amidst their celebration.
-Each week, the kid-sized dwelling space of a family changes to highlight a new festival including the kitchen, living room, music, family games and more!

 This unique offering provides families with hands-on multi-cultural experiences.
 By highlighting several different winter solstice celebrations, Festivals of Light focuses on both the science of the seasons and on the different traditions integral to each festival.